 Provided that, if the land the subject of such approved application has not already been surveyed prior to the application being approved, the application shall be deemed to have been approved subject to the condition that such land is found to be available after a survey thereof is made.

-[Section 61 amended by No. 8 of 1940 s.
+[Section 61 amended: No. 8 of 1940 s.
 31.]

 62. Lease instrument to be prepared and registered